 Grace Marks has been imprisoned since she was 16 years old for the murders of Mr Kinnear and his housekeeper Nancy Montgomery along with the fellow servant James McDermott, who was hanged.
 A select group of gentlemen and ladies who are convinced that Grace is innocent try to acquit even after an almost a decade has passed since her imprisonment.

-Born in a family that had too many mouths to feed, Grace had been the one to look after her surviving siblings.
+Born in a family that had too many mouths to feed, Grace was the one to look after her surviving siblings.
 They sail to Canada when their father becomes a person of suspicion in a local arson and a related murder.
-Her mother passes away during the journey and their father’s ways soon make her the working member of the family.
+Her mother passes away during the journey and their father’s ways soon make her the only working member of the family.

 Dr Jordon is baffled without being able to tell whether Grace is as innocent as she tells him or he is being played.
 He also struggles through his own battles trying to ward off his desire for his landlady and his mother’s pressure to settle down soon.

 Atwood’s writing is as expected hard to get into but once you do that, time will fly while you read through those 450+ pages.
-Similar to the Handmaid’s Tale, Alias Grace speaks much about gender and class discrimination.
-I was hooked to reading about symbolism on the quilt pattern that I had to Google more on them,
+Much like the Handmaid’s Tale, Alias Grace speaks much about the gender and the class discrimination.
+I was hooked to reading about symbolism on the quilt pattern that I had to Google more about them.

 I loved the story of Dr Jordon interwove with that of Grace’s personal story without pacing it down.
 His relationship with the landlady, how he succumbed to it after much resistance and then his dreams about him murdering the estranged landlord showed how much common he had with Grace than he realized.

 Alias Grace is dark and melancholic and yet Atwood’s fictionalized version remained true to the facts, as per her afterword where she discusses the known facts of the case.
-Every time a new part of the puzzle was revealed my stance on whether Grace was guilty or not changed.
+My stance on whether Grace was guilty, or not, changed every time a new part of the puzzle was revealed

 Only a seasoned writer can have that ability to make the reader do that even when they know how it was gonna end (thanks to the reviews I had read earlier).